maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests_numerical.md

 * Limits on numerical accuracy.
 * Dealing with trailing zeros.

 All software have limitations on the extent to which they can robustly deal with numerical quantities.
 Maxima, PHP (and hence STACK) are no exceptions.
 Integers are essentially unproblematic, and CAS will support (almost) arbitrary precision integers.
-Floating point representations of real numbers are more difficult, and a classic discussion of how to represent continuous quantities in finite state machine is given by D. Goldberg. _What every computer scientist should know about floating-point arithmetic._ Computing Surveys, 23(1):5-48, March 1991.
+Floating-point representations of real numbers are more difficult, and a classic discussion of how to represent continuous quantities in finite state machine is given by D. Goldberg. _What every computer scientist should know about floating-point arithmetic._ Computing Surveys, 23(1):5-48, March 1991.

 # Answer tests in STACK#